BlueAmulet/LogNeuter/thunderstore/README.md

 ### 1.0.3
 Prevent Ambigious method matching from halting patching.
 Prevent Transpiler IL errors from halting patching.
-Only log spatilization changes if anything was patched.
+Only log spatialization changes if anything was patched.

 ### 1.0.2
 Fixed patching logs from classes other than Assembly-CSharp.